telerik/winforms-docs/controls/chartview/design-time/smart-tag.md

 ---
 title: Smart Tag
-page_title: Design time | ChartView
+page_title: Smart Tag - WinForms ChartView Control
-description: At design time you can use the RadChartView's Smart Tag to change the applied theme or navigate to the online documentation.
+description: WinForms ChartView's design time allows you to use the Smart Tag to change the applied theme or navigate to the online documentation.
 The control supports design-time data binding and features a property builder.
 slug: winforms/chartview/design-time/smart-tag
 tags: design,time
 published: True